 By: Christine Adams, RN, BSN, CDE

-Approximately 29 million people, 9 percent of the population, are living with diabetes in the U.S. While it may seem challenging at first following your diagnosis, you can take steps to manage the disease and prevent complications.
-And, if you’ve been diagnosed with prediabetes, you may be able to prevent the development of the disease entirely, or at least delay the onset.
+37.3 million Americans—about 1 in 10—are living with diabetes in the U.S. While it may seem challenging at first following your diagnosis, you can take steps to manage the disease and prevent complications.
+If you’ve been diagnosed with prediabetes, you may be able to prevent the development of the disease entirely, or at least delay the onset.

 It may feel overwhelming when discussing your condition with your doctors because they will likely instruct you to make a few significant lifestyle changes.
-My best advice is to break those big changes into small manageable steps.
-Talk with your health care team about which changes are most important for you, and make those changes first.
+My best advice is to make those big changes in small manageable steps.
+Talk with your health care team about which changes are most important for you and make those changes first.
 It is now your job to take care of your body and keep yourself healthy.

 Here are 10 tips to make managing your condition a little easier:

-- Schedule a meeting with a certified diabetes educator.
+- Schedule a meeting with a Certified Diabetes Care and Education Specialist (CDCES).

 - Ask your health insurer for help.
 At Priority Health, we have care managers on staff that can provide guidance.

 - Visit the American Diabetes Association for valuable information at www.diabetes.org.

 - Eat healthy.
 Healthy eating is one of the most effective tactics for managing diabetes.
 A few simple tips to get started: